 How To Make Gummy Candy

-To make the gummy LEGO candy, I’m using The Modern Gummy’s Stacking 50 Cavity Building Block Candy Mold.
+To make the gummy LEGO candy, I’m using this Candy Block Mold by The Modern Gummy.
 This candy mold has little divots, which allow the gummy LEGOs to stack up.

 Also, when your making these yummy LEGO gummies, remember that it needs to set in the fridge for at least one hour.
 Make sure to read the notes in my below recipe card to understand the quantity and time required.